Chester & Maria Sheren

 Brother Sheren attended Grand Rapids School of the Bible and Music (GRSBM) and graduated on June 2, 1965.
 He and his wife, Violet, met while attending GRSBM.
-She asked him for a date and five months later they were married.
-The Sherens moved to Chicago to work for AWANA, hoping to be their first missionary, but that was not God's plan for their lives.
-The Lord opened the door for Chester to become superintendent of the City Rescue Mission in Lansing, Michigan, where they had the opportunity to work with Mexican children.
+The Sherens moved to Chicago where he was involved with AWANA for five years.
+Later the Lord opened the door for Chester to become superintendent of the City Rescue Mission in Lansing, Michigan, where they had the opportunity to work with Mexican children for 10 years.

 In 1975 God called Chester and Violet Sheren to serve with BIMI as missionaries in Honduras.
 Brother Sheren started The Peace of God Baptist Church in the city of La Paz.
 Later they moved to Comayagua, Honduras, and served as a pastor in that city for 10 years.
 The Lord directed their paths back to La Paz to serve once again at their first church and they remained there until October 2014.

 Violet went Home to be with the Lord in October 2014.
 After Violet passed away, hundreds of people expressed gratitude for the love that she and Chester had shown for each other and the Honduran people.
 A doctor said it best: “What you and Violet did for us in 36 years, no Honduran has ever done.”